 Sonia Caputa holds a Ph.D. in American literature from the same university, she is a fellow of 2014 and 2016 Salzburg Seminar American Studies Association Symposium, a participant of the summer Fulbright scholarship “The United States Department of State 2015 Institute on Contemporary U.S. Literature” (University of Louisville, Kentucky) and a member of the Polish Association for American Studies.
 She is a guest coeditor of RIAS Online Journal (Review of International American Studies Association): Wor(l)ds Apart: Navigating Differences, and a co-editor of the upcoming volume of Wielkie tematy literatury amerykańskiej: Miłość [Grand Themes of American Literature: Love] (Silesian University Press).
 She teaches contemporary American ethnic literature and the survey courses of the history of American literature, her interests include but are not limited to: ethnicity, assimilation as well as stereotypes in literature and films.

-Sungeun Choi (Estera Czoj) – professor, Hankuk University of Foreign Studies, Seoul, Republic of Korea.
+Sungeun Choi (Estera Czoj) – Professor, Department of Polish, Hankuk University of Foreign Studies in Seoul, South Korea.

-Przemysław Chojnowski – PhD, Adam Mickiewicz University in Poznań, Poland.
+Przemysław Chojnowski – PhD, Institute of Polish Philology, Adam Mickiewicz University in Poznań, Poland.

-Wiktor Choriew – professor (prof. dr hab.), Russian Academy of Sciences, Moscow, Russia.
+Wiktor Choriew – Doctor habilitatus, Institute of Slavonic Studies, Russian Academy of Sciences, Moscow, Russia.

-Joanna Ciesielska – PhD, Comenius University in Bratislava, Slovak Republic.
+Joanna Ciesielska – PhD, Department of Slavonic Philology, Faculty of Philosophy, Comenius University in Bratislava, Slovakia.

-Nina Cieślik – post-graduate student, University of Rzeszów, Rzeszów, Poland.
+Nina Cieślik – PhD student, University of Rzeszów, Rzeszów, Poland.